Maggie-XShen/smc-in-a-box/README.md

 Key Fields:

-- Secretes: Client input vector, with each bit representing an attribute.
+- Secrets: Client input vector, with each bit representing an attribute.
 - ClientShareDue: Deadline for clients to submit shares and proofs.
 - ComplaintDue: Deadline for servers to submit complaints.
 - ShareBroadcastDue: Deadline for servers to share masked data.